 The Internet of Things (IoT) networks have revolutionized the world and have innumerable real-time applications on automation.
-A few examples include driver-less car, remote monitoring of elderly people, remote order of tea/coffee of your choice from a vending machine, home/industrial automation amongst others.
+A few examples include driverless cars, remote monitoring of the elderly, remote order of tea or coffee of your choice from a vending machine, and home/industrial automation amongst others.

-- Mathematical understanding of the topics in addition to relevant theory and insights.
+• Provides mathematical understanding of the topics in addition to relevant theory and insights

-- Illustrations with hand-solved numerical examples for visualization of the theory and testing of the understanding.
+• Includes illustrations with hand-solved numerical examples for visualization of the theory and testing of understanding

-- Lucid and crisp explanation to cut down the study time of the readers.
+• Lucid and crisp explanation to lessen the study time of the reader

-The book is a complete package of the fundamentals of IoT networks and builds the foundations.
-The book is suitable for graduate-level students and researchers who want to dive into the world of IoT networks.
+The book is a complete package of the fundamentals of IoT networks and is suitable for graduate-level students and researchers who want to dive into the world of IoT networks.

 Table of Contents